-History teachers provide students with a broad exposure to historical events and processes as well as access to various threads of thought from antiquity through the present day.
-They're often employed in junior high and high schools.
-Becoming a history teacher generally entails completion of a bachelor's degree program in history with a teacher education component.
+History teachers provide students with broad exposure to historical events and processes as well as access to various threads of thought from antiquity through the present day.
+They often gain employment in junior high schools, high schools and colleges.
+History teachers plan lessons, grade assignments, assess student progress and ensure that students meet learning objectives.
+Becoming a history teacher at the middle or high school level generally entails completion of a bachelor's degree program in history with a teacher education component.
+History teachers at the college level typically hold a doctoral degree.

 Educational Requirements for History Teachers